 We completely understand how busy life can be!
 There might be a week over the season that you miss and cannot pick up.
 Please let us know ahead of time if there is an issue with your pick up, or if you are planning to go on vacation.
 We understand, but we'd like to have a plan for your food.
 If possible, send along a friend or relative to pick up in your place!
 If your food is still here when we close up pick-up on Friday, we will send your food to a local food bank so that it can still be eaten and enjoyed.
 If you know ahead of time that you won't be there, just send us a message, and we can save it for you for a day or two!

 We encourage you to bring your children out to the farm!
-We have a small playground outside of the farm store that they are welcome to play on while you fill up your bags or cut some fresh greens.
+We have a small playground outside of the farm store that they are welcome to play on while you fill up your bags.
 We do ask that you take responsibility for your own children; our farm is kid-safe as we have a little one of our own, and we know how toddlers can get into trouble!
 We ask that you do not bring any pets along as we have many animals here on the farm that may provoke a scurry.

 Washing vegetables costs a lot of money and time!
 We try to wash off a majority of our vegetables before you pick up, but some will still have soil on them.
 This is better preservation and storage life for them as well.
 While we use natural growing practices, we still use natural fertilizers for our plants such as compost, manure, and worm castings.
 Please wash your vegetables before you cook with them!
 Be kind to yourself and your food and act responsibly.